 Since April 2013, there have been 5,380 hard drives failures.
-That works out to about 5 per day or about 7 per workday (200 workdays per year).
+That works out to about five per day or about seven per workday (200 workdays per year).
 As a point of reference, Backblaze only had 4,500 total hard drives in June 2010 when we racked our 100th Storage Pod to support our cloud backup service.

 Failure Rates Over Time

-- The “1.0TB” drives were 5+ years old on average when they were retired.
+- The 1TB drives were five years old or older on average when they were retired.